What Happens After I-140 Approval: How to File Form I-485

 Application form Completed and signed Form I-485

-Identity Copy of passport biographical page and all prior passports
+Identity Passport biographical page and copies of all prior passports

-Immigration history Form I-94 arrival and departure records, all prior visa stamps
+Immigration history Form I-94 arrival and departure records and copies of all prior visa stamps

-Medical examination Completed Form I-693 sealed by USCIS-designated civil surgeon
+Medical examination Form I-693 completed and sealed by a USCIS-designated civil surgeon

-Civil documents Birth certificate with certified translation, marriage certificate if applicable
+Civil documents Birth certificate with a certified translation and a marriage certificate, if applicable

 Photographs Two passport-style photographs meeting USCIS specifications